 Test mode can be used to incrementally increase and decrease fan speed to test the combustion system.
 See Tables 15 and 16 for Combustion Settings and Fan Speeds.

-1. Use the and push buttons to change the fan speed (steps of 50 rpm) between the range maximum fan speed and minimum fan speed to go directly to the minimum fan speed 3.
-Use the
+1. Use the and the push buttons to change the fan speed (steps of 50 rpm) between the range maximum fan speed and minimum fan speed

-2. Use the to go directly to the maximum fan speed
+2. Use the U+ to go directly to the maximum fan speed